 The Bankruptcy Court requires that you list on your bankruptcy schedules any active financial account that you have.
 This includes, but is not limited to, savings accounts, checking accounts, 401K accounts, IRA accounts, pension accounts, and life insurance policies.

 Regardless if your life insurance policy has a cash value or whether it be through your employer or not, you still need to provide proof of the policy and the death benefit amount.
 If the policy is a whole policy, we also need to see the current cash surrender value.
 For your retirement accounts, you will need to provide a recent statement showing what the current balance is in the account.
 Finally, for your checking and savings accounts, we will need to see 6 months of statements for each and every active account.

 What Should I Do Next?

-If you are interested in learning more about the bankruptcy process, contact Bains Legal, PC, by calling 916-800-7690 or by sending us a message online, and set up your FREE no-hassle consultation with Bankruptcy Attorney Pauldeep Bains.
+If you are interested in learning more about the bankruptcy process, contact Sacramento Bankruptcy Lawyer, by calling 916-800-7690 or by sending us a message online, and set up your FREE no-hassle consultation with Bankruptcy Attorney Pauldeep Bains.
 Mr. Bains will analyze your situation with you personally and provide you a complete list of documents that you will need in order to file your case.